antronerds/r2-tutorials/docs/Kaplan_Meier.md

 ---------------

-1. Instead of using the Kaplan Scan for a single gene you can also analyse a group of genes at the same time.
-Go back to the main page ("Go to Main" , upperleft corner), choose *Kaplan-Meier* from the left menu and choose *Select by* 'multiple genes' and click "Next".
+1. Instead of using the Kaplan Scan for a single gene you can also analyse a group of genes at the same time click on Kaplan start and choose *Separate by* 'multiple genes' and click "Next".
-2. In this example search for a *Gene set* with the **Search GS** button.
+2. In this example search for a *Gene set* with clicking on "select geneset".
 In the popup grid, type 'apoptosis' in the text field on top and click on the search button.
 In the adapted grid, open the KEGG pathways by a click on the arrow scroll and go on till you can check the KEGG 'Apoptosis' pathway.
 Click *Use selected* to go back to the menu, where the 'GS: Apoptosis (85)' geneset is now shown to be selected.

     ![](_static/images/KaplanMeier/KaplanMeier_selectKEGGPathway.png "Figure 8A: Select a KEGG gene set")